Clever and useful tips for your kitchen.

 ‘Non-stick baking’ paper is not the same as ‘greaseproof’ paper and it’s good to know the differences so you can choose the best one for the type of baking you are doing.

-Greaseproof paper doesn’t have the silicone coating but is, as it’s name suggests, grease-resistant and can also be used to line trays and tins when baking – BUT you will need to grease it on both sides, otherwise it will stick!
+Greaseproof paper doesn’t have the silicone coating but is, as its name suggests, grease-resistant and can also be used to line trays and tins when baking – BUT you will need to grease it on both sides, otherwise it will stick!
 Also allow your baking to cool before peeling it away to make it easier to remove and less likely to stick.
-It tends to be thinner and therefore more suitable to use when lining a tart case before adding pastry weights when blind baking as it will ‘mould’ into the pastry case more easily.
-It is usually heat-resistant up to about 200°C (180°C fan-forced).

 And then there is ‘waxed’ paper that can’t be used in your oven and therefore is unsuitable to use when baking.
 As it’s name suggests it has a thin coating of wax which is good for keeping things like sandwiches fresh and wrapping high-fat or moist foods but it is not good when heated….so don’t even try!read less